awwright/jsonschemaparse/README.md

-json/parse/schema: Parse a JSON Document into an object structure and/or while validating it against a JSON Schema
+JSONSchemaParse: Parse a JSON Document into an object structure, validating it against a JSON Schema

 Features: